anatoly62/rust-iup/README.md

 # rust-iup
 A UI framework for Rust.
-This library provides a high level wrapper around IUP, a multi-platform toolkit for building graphical user interfaces.
+This library provides a high level wrapper around IUP, a multi-platform toolkit for building graphical user interfaces.<br>
+Patched file from https://github.com/dcampbell24/rust-iup-sys is included.

 <b>Usage</b><br>
 Simply add the following to your Cargo.toml: